SeamusW/NLP-Tweet-Emotions/README.md

 ![image](https://github.com/SeamusW/NLP-Tweet-Emotions/assets/32468677/da97edd3-1168-4a42-bf1b-8abc0441740a)

-# Twitter Sentiment Analysis using NLP
+# Twitter Sentiment Analysis of Apple and Google Products using Natural Language Processing
-*Seamus Walsh and Daniel Gieseke  |  July, 2023*
+*Seamus Walsh and Daniel Gieseke  |  July 14, 2023*

 ## Overview
-Life expectancies vary over countries globally.
-With this project we are aiming to create a model that will predict a country's life expectancy at birth based on a variety of factors.
-Not only is this project focused on building a strong predictive model, this project further aims to look into which country features prove to be the most important when considering life expectancy at birth.
-This data was sourced from The World Bank and the United Nations via Kaggle.
+Twitter among other social media platforms boasts an immense amount of consumer reviews, thoughts, critiques, and praises; with this project, we aim to build a Natural Language Processing (NLP) model that utilizes 'tweets' from Twitter to predict the general sentiment surrounding Apple and Google as well as their respective products.
+This data was sourced from Twitter via data.world and includes tweets along with respecitve, pre-determined emotion -- either "positive", "negative", "no emotion", or unknown.
+Our goal is to create a model that can read in one of these tweets and predict wheter the tweet is "positive", "negative", or "no emotion".

 ## Project and Data Links
 <a href="https://github.com/DGieseke/Global-Life-Expectancy-Predictions-Based-on-International-Metrics/blob/main/Data%20Modeling%2C%20Testing%2C%20and%20Predictions%20-%20International%20Life%20Expectancy.ipynb">Data Modeling, Testing, and Predictions</a>

-<a href="https://github.com/DGieseke/Global-Life-Expectancy-Predictions-Based-on-International-Metrics/blob/main/EDA%20and%20Data%20Preparation%20-%20International%20Life%20Expectancy.ipynb">EDA and Data Preparation</a>
+<a href="https://[github.com/SeamusW/NLP-Tweet-Emotions/blob/main/EDA%2C%20Processing%2C%20and%20Feature%20Engineering%20-%20Twitter%20Sentiment%20Analysis%20Project.ipynb]">EDA and Data Preparation</a>

 <a href="https://github.com/DGieseke/Global-Life-Expectancy-Predictions-Based-on-International-Metrics/blob/main/Predicting%20Global%20Life%20Expectancy.pdf">Project Slide Deck</a>